Titanic navigation bridge: State of the installations on the wreck

 After sinking, the Titanic crashed violently to the bottom of the ocean at a depth of almost 3,700 metres.
 The bridge shelter and wheelhouse were damaged by the fall of the first funnel, then destroyed as the ship fell to the ocean floor.
 The foremast collapsed onto the port gangway railing.

 The crow's nest, shown in the 1986 photographs, has now disappeared, probably having fallen inside the hull.
 The bronze control formerly attached to the main helm is still present.
 The officers' quarters and adjacent rooms are in better condition, particularly Commander Smith's cabin.
 However, the roof of the wireless room is pierced in several places, having been used as a landing platform for submersibles.
 In 2000, an expedition made it possible to refloat the foot of the wheelhouse bar.
-In 2017, a study published by the BBC revealed that the entire wreck could disappear within twenty years.
-In 2020, an American survey confirmed that the walls of the navigation bridge, the officers' quarters and the wireless room had been completely dissolved.

-On the Olympic and the Britannic
+On Olympic and Britannic

-Titanic was the second of the three Olympic class ships.
-In fact, it benefited from improvements over its predecessor, the Olympic, and the lessons learned from the sinking led to a rethink of the gangways on the two surviving sister ships.
+Titanic was the second of the three Olympic-class ships.
+In fact, it benefited from improvements over its predecessor, Olympic, and the lessons learned from the sinking led to a rethink of the gangways on the two surviving sister ships.

-On board the Olympic, the officers' quarters were organised differently and were smaller.
-The change in organisation came from Joseph Bruce Ismay's idea of adding a few first-class cabins on the deck of the Titanics boats.
-The shape of the wheelhouse also differed from those on the Titanic and Britannic.
+On board Olympic, the officers' quarters were organised differently and were smaller.
+The change in organisation came from J. Bruce Ismay's idea of adding a few first-class cabins on the deck of Titanics boats.
+The shape of the wheelhouse also differed from those on Titanic and Britannic.
 However, it was later modified.
 A platform for a compass was also placed on top of the wheelhouse following the redesign.

-The Britannic, which was still under construction when Titanic sank, had its gangway redesigned.
+Britannic, which was still under construction when Titanic sank, had its gangway redesigned.
 The panel for the watertight bulkheads no longer indicated whether they were closed or open, but clearly indicated their position.
 The order transmitters had also been improved, and a device indicated the precise number of revolutions of the ship's engines.
-As on the Olympic after her refit, the bridge roof housed a compass.
-Communication between the bridge and the wireless room, which had been lacking on board the Titanic, was improved by means of a pneumatic tube linking the two installations.
-On the Olympic, this link was made by telephone.
+As on Olympic after her refit, the bridge roof housed a compass.
+Communication between the bridge and the wireless room, which had been lacking on board Titanic, was improved by means of a pneumatic tube linking the two installations.
+On Olympic, this link was made by telephone.